elo33011/netascode_campus_design/design.md

-# Automation Native Campus Network Design
+# Automation Native Campus Network Design Explain

 This is a sample network design to demonstrate how an automation native network design should look like.
 Automation native is a design approach which incorporates the elements required by network automation into design process.
 These elements are: Determinsitic Topology, Abstraction, Machine-Friendly interfaces & structured data, Unique source of truth, Declarative state and Streaming Telemetry.